feralcreative/moto-router/README.md

 # Motorcycle Ride Template

-A flexible web template for visualizing and sharing motorcycle routes online.
-It's flexible in that it will automatically adjust/add routes by dropping a new `.kml` file in the `/data/` directory, and it will add gpx and url buttons if they also exist, and remove them if they don’t.
+This project consists of flexible web template for visualizing and sharing motorcycle routes online with fellow riders.
+It’s flexible in that it will automatically adjust/add routes by dropping a new `.kml` file in the `/data/` directory, and it will add gpx and url buttons if they also exist, and remove them if they don’t.

+I've made a concerted effort to construct the `/template/` directory with real-world examples that can be parsed and mimicked, so if the instructions below don't make complete sense, simply clone the repo and pick through it.

 ![Project Screenshot](img/screenshot.jpg)